scorecardresearch

 The parents said they learnt of this court appearance only later.

-They said that subsequently they found, in their home, a certificate issued by Ashoka University in a name other than the one they had given their daughter, a name, they said, was not a Hindu name.
+They said that subsequently they found, in their home, a certificate issued by Ashoka University in a name other than the one they had given their child, a name, they said, was not a Hindu name.

 “We feared that at Ashoka University, our daughter was exploited by the faculty led by Dr Bittu Kaveri,” the press note states.